Five Precepts or Gifts

 These guidelines provide a practical means for us

-to integrate Buddhist principles into our daily lives and create harmonious relationships with others.
+to integrate the wisdom of the Buddha into our daily lives and create harmonious relationships with others.